celestial-101/CrudApplication/README.md

 # CrudApplication
-A basic CRUD application created in Spring Tool Suite.
+A basic CRUD Web App application created in Spring Tool Suite.
 Spring Boot along with Rest Api,JPA and MySql database is used.
 Postman is used to test the URL .
 We have to create a Database name sharedpro in MySql Workbench.